Return of the Ancients

 "The Vaal Temple was already in PoE 2 — 0.5 makes it core.
 Six Beacons in Act 3 and the Interludes; Atziri's Temple in Lira Vaal on the NE Atlas."

-Core revamp · Vaal Temple (Fate of the Vaal)
+Core revamp · Fate of the Vaal

 Hub: Lira Vaal · Atziri's Temple (North-East)